Field lacrosse: Rules

+The rules presented below are for the men's game, which differs significantly from women's lacrosse.
 Field lacrosse involves two teams, each competing to shoot a lacrosse ball into the opposing team's goal.
 A lacrosse ball is made out of solid rubber, measuring 7.75 to 8 inches (19.7–20 cm) in circumference and weighing 5 to 5.25 ounces (140–149 g).
 Each team plays with ten players on the field: a goalkeeper; three defenders in the defensive end; three midfielders free to roam the whole field; and three attackers attempting to score goals in the offensive end.
 Players are required to wear some protective equipment, and must carry a lacrosse stick (or crosse) that meets specifications.
 Rules dictate the length of the game, boundaries, and allowable activity.
 Penalties are assessed by officials for any transgression of the rules.

 The game has undergone significant changes since Beers' original codification.
 In the 1930s, the number of players on the field per team was reduced from twelve to ten, rules about protective equipment were established, and the field was shortened.